meziantou/Resources-Editor/README.md

 # Points of interests

-- Show all resources in one view
+- Show all resources for all cultures in one view
-- Quickly identify not translated messages
+- Colorize missing translations, so you can find them easily

 ![Resources Editor](images/capture.png)